torusresearch/torus-apple-nativelogin-demo/README.md

+Disclaimer: This repo is foked from apple documentation.

 # Implementing User Authentication with Sign in with Apple

 Provide a way for users of your app to set up an account and start using your services.